arthur-monteiro/The-Commit-Commissar/README.md

 The Commit Commissar integrates your code and perform some tests to ensure everything is still working as expected.
 It uses the [Wolf-Engine 2.0](https://github.com/arthur-monteiro/WolfEngine-2.0).

 To set up projects, you need to add a file `config.json` in the `config/` folder.
-Here an example of the content of the file (use for the Wolf-Engine):
+Here an example of the content of the file (used for the Wolf-Engine):

 ```
 {